kavia-common/network-management-5556-5684/README.md

 1) Create and configure environment variables
    - Copy BackendAPIService/.env.example to BackendAPIService/.env
    - Ensure MONGODB_URI is set to a reachable MongoDB instance (e.g., mongodb://localhost:27017/network).
 The backend will fail fast at startup if this is missing or invalid.
+   - Configure CORS to match your frontend origin:
+       Preferred (comma-separated): BACKEND_CORS_ORIGINS="http://localhost:3000"
+       Or single: FRONTEND_ORIGIN="http://localhost:3000"
+       Legacy supported: FRONTEND_ORIGIN_ALLOWLIST / CORS_ALLOWED_ORIGINS
+     If none are set, default is http://localhost:3000.
+Set CORS_SUPPORTS_CREDENTIALS=true only if you intend to use cookies.

 2) Install dependencies
    cd BackendAPIService